Cranberry Almond Wedges

 - ¼ tsp.
 Almond Extract

-- 1 Egg (This was not in the recipe.
-I added it by mistake. )
+- 1 Egg Optional and I added by mistake.

 - 1 cup Dried Cranberries